msuhanov/regf/Windows registry file format specification.md

 0x0100|KEY_VIRT_TARGET
 0x0200|KEY_VIRT_STORE

-It's plausible that registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect the Windows registry against corruption) required more space than 4 bits in the beginning of this field can provide, that's why the *Largest subkey name length* field was split and the new fields were introduced.
+It is plausible that registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect the Windows registry against corruption) required more space than 4 bits in the beginning of this field can provide, that is why the *Largest subkey name length* field was split and the new fields were introduced.
 It should be noted that user flags were moved away from the first 4 bits of the *Flags* field to the new *User flags* bit field.

 ##### Virtualization control flags
 The *Virtualization control flags* field is set according to the following bit masks: